christianlarsen/dspf-edit/README.md

   - Indicators and attributes are expandable.
   - Right-click options:
     - Edit field.
+    - Copy field (to the same or different record).
     - Center field on screen.
     - Change position (absolute position/relative to existing constant/field).
     - Apply colors/attributes.